With more than 3,000 UK bank branches closing over the last four and a half years, here are your options if your last bank in town closes.

 The number of cash machines is falling, in part due to contactless payments, with some areas left without any free-to-use ATMs.

-Depositing cash is also getting more difficult with the continuing closure of bank branches.
+Depositing cash is also getting more difficult as more bank branches have been closing.

 Cashback from small shops

-Lloyds Bank and Visa are trialling a scheme where small retailers like newsagents will offer cashback.
+In February, Lloyds Bank and Visa announced they are trialling a scheme where small retailers such as newsagents will offer cashback.

-Lloyds have stated that the cashback scheme is "not a substitute for ATMs or branches"; you won't be able to deposit cheques or manage your bank account.
+Lloyds have stated the cashback scheme is "not a substitute for ATMs or branches" so you won't be able to deposit cheques or manage your bank account.

 If you can't beat them, join them.

-Mobile banking apps have improved over the years and are now easier to use than internet banking on your computer, with many allowing you to log in using just your thumbprint rather than complicated passwords.
+Mobile banking apps have improved over the last few years and many are now easier to use than internet banking on your computer.

 There is of course one major drawback to relying on mobile banking, as customers of TSB have learned the hard way.